The Best VPN of 2021: Windows, Mac, Android & iOS

 The basic concept of encryption is the following: You take regular data and transform it using a secret code (called a key) into unreadable gibberish.
 Then you send this gibberish to a receiver who has the key to transform it back into regular data.

 In today’s digital world, we use the AES algorithm (Advanced Encryption Standard) to encrypt and decrypt data.
-This algorithm can use different key length to encrypt the data; the most commonly used within the VPN industry are AES-128 and AES-256.
+This algorithm can use different key lengths to encrypt the data; the most commonly used within the VPN industry are AES-128 and AES-256.
 Although AES-256 is the most secure of the two, it is generally accepted that AES-128 is already unbreakable.

 And the AES technology is not unique to VPN technology.
 Compression tools such as Winzip use it, encryption software like BitLocker use it, password managers like LastPass use it, and, of course, messenger apps such as Whatsapp use it.
 It is everywhere.